metabrainz/troi-recommendation-playground/README.md

 Then prepare the index and scan a music collection. mp3, m4a, wma, OggVorbis, OggOpus and flac files are supported.

 ```
-resolve create
+troi db create
-resolve scan <one or more paths to directories containing audio files>
+troi db scan <one or more paths to directories containing audio files>
 ```

 If you configured `MUSIC_DIRECTORIES` in config file, you can just call `resolve scan`.